Hatimloha/Docker/README.md

-# Creating the content for Dockerfile-Language-Guide.md as requested in markdown format.

-content = """
 # Dockerfile Language Guide

 This document provides an overview of common keywords and instructions in Dockerfiles, along with their explanations and usage.